retry51776/notes/self-improvement/principal.md

 >
 > The only resource player have is time.

-- Everything has its mechanic;
-> Research by either collect statistics, or by logic;
+## Decision framework
+> Sense`see, feel, hear, how much these sense matter in your environment` develop Value`personal value`
+>
+> Ability`Moveability, Learn, Practices, Reflection, Recognize Pattern` develop Skill`Ride a bike, Program w Python, Program w C...`
+>
+> Problem / [Skill + Value] = Decision `Encounter problem, your decision dependence on what skill & value you already have`

+> Principal is condense version`common denominator` of skill.
+> > IDK Reflection should be Ability or skill; My guess they both recursively create each other make classify hard
+>
+> Framework is collection of Principals.

-- 4 ways handle problem
+- 4 choice handle problem
 > 1. Don't recognized/ignore problem.
 > 2. Change path to avoid problem.
 > 3. Self improvement to resolve problem.
 > 4. Get others resolve problem for you.

 - Pain + Reflection = Progress
-> Mistake causes pain; Mistake indices there is a problem; It's up to player which 1 out of 4 ways to handle it.
+> Mistake causes pain`one of sense`; Mistake indices there is a problem; It's up to player which 1 out of 4 ways to handle it.
 >> If you choose #3; You may unlock a game equipment`principle, skill, money, or lesson`; It's up to you to collect`or not collect` this new equipment

 >> Principle has different level, you can REFINE principle to get better principle; Or keep using level 1 principle`early child conclusion` you collected;

+- Everything has its mechanic;
+> Understand **mechanic** by either collect statistics, or by logic;

 - Transparency accelerate learning process.
 > The very reason I write this repo.